ello/wtf/README.md

 [Markdown Docs](http://daringfireball.net/projects/markdown/syntax)

-You do not need to repeat the title of your post—it will be automatically add from the Post Meta Data.
+You do not need to repeat the title of your post — it will be automatically add from the Post Meta Data.
 The most common sub-title or sub-section format option is the `<h2>` which, in Markdown, is represented by using: `##`.

 Lists (ordered, with numbers, or unordered, with bullet points) will be formatted.
 Code and blockquote formatting is also available.